yeheskel2016/homeassistant-csgo/README.md

 The easiest way to install the integration is by using [Home Assistant Community Store HACS](https://hacs.netlify.com/).
 Just search for "csgo" and install the integration.
 Further instruction are shown in the integration description in HACS.

+## Alternative overwolf integration

+I've built a new integration to support many more games through the Overwolf platform.

+Search for "Overwolf Webhook" in HACS.

+Source and support on https://github.com/lociii/homeassistant-overwolf-status and https://github.com/lociii/overwolf-homeassistant-webhook.